Obama's Myanmar trip "no threat to Chinese interests"

 Obama will become the first U.S. leader to visit Myanmar, the strongest international endorsement of a fragile democratic transition that his administration believes could help counter China's influence in a strategically important region.

-Chinese media, academics and even a few diplomats have worried that U.S. engagement in rapidly democratizing Myanmar could threaten Beijing's relationship with what had been an important trade partner and de facto ally.
+Chinese media, academics and even a few diplomats have worried that U.S. engagement in rapidly democratising Myanmar could threaten Beijing's relationship with what had been an important trade partner and de facto ally.

 But Qin Guangrong, the Communist Party chief of Yunnan province, which borders Myanmar and has deep business ties with it, said China was fully behind its opening up, especially as peace and stability there would benefit China.